CHT2531/javascript-recap/notes.md

 PAKISTAN
 ```
 #### filter
-The filter method is used to create a new array that only consists of the elements that pass a test.
+The filter method is used to create a new array that only features the elements that pass a test.
 Here's an example:

 ```javascript
 const stuScores=[45,66,34,89,21,65,45];